stats60/stats60.github.io/prospectus/index.md

 * 90-92: A-
 * 87-89: B+

 and so on (rounding to the nearest whole number).
-We may curve up at the bottom of the scale depending on the distribution, but I will not curve down (i.e. 87 will never be worse than B+).
+We may curve up at the bottom of the scale depending on the distribution, but I will not curve down (i.e. 87 might be better but will never be worse than B+).

 **Assignments**